RCORELLA/WorkShopCopilotStudioDirections/Lab_01.md

 ## Step 3: Configure Agent Instructions

 ### Basic Setup
-1. **Name your agent**: Enter a descriptive name: Business Central Consulting XXX  (where XXX are your initials)
+1. **Name your agent**: Enter a descriptive name: Business Central Consulting XX  (where XX are the two digits of your user)
 2. **Add a description**: Brief summary of the agent's purpose You are a Business Central agent to answer any questions you might have about Business Central.